anandkulkarnisg/ArrayBlockingQueue/README.md

 Hence the current iterator method should generally suffice.
 If reader has interest he is free to implement a thread safe version.

+Additional implementation or minor differences include below.

+1. removeall is provided albeit it is very costly and should be used sparingly with care.
+2. peek and poll provide a pair return than nullptr.
+This is to implement clean semantics without need of nullptrs.
+   The first value of bool indicates if the value should be used else it is to be discarded.